cosmos/cosmos-sdk/CONTRIBUTING.md

 agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
 This private meeting is to be a held as a phone/video meeting.

-Subsequently at the end of the meeting, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
+Subsequently after the meeting, and pending final approval from the ICF, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
 The other code owners should then all approve this PR to publicly display their support.

 Only if unanimous consensus is reached among all the existing code-owners will an invitation be extended to a new potential-member.
 Likewise, when an existing